 It all sounds like hot cocoa and marshmallows from that.
 But the film is missing something, something that prevented the first film from making sense and which unfortunately begins the de-intellectualification process that makes The Santa Clause 2 one of those “don’t think about it” movies, more common at Christmas than any other time of year.
 The issue becomes apparent when comparing the film’s stated theme – “Seeing isn’t believing; believing is seeing” – with how the plot is actually resolved.

 In order for that theme to be true, someone would have to believe in something fantastical without seeing it first.
 That seems like a simple truth but none of the three films in this series ever got that right.
 In this film, Carol’s transition to believing in Santa Claus occurs through a magic snow globe that shows her the elf village at the North Pole (in the first film, people see that Scott is Santa, and this is what makes them believe it).
 In either case, the characters aren't given the chance to have faith in something they can’t see – Carol is given the choice to believe in something that she can, which is a logical decision rather than an emotional one.
 Charlie brings her to the North Pole and she “can’t believe what she’s seeing,” which is not the same thing.
-That moment resolves her doubts in Scott, after misinterpreting his attempts to tell her that he’s Santa Claus.
-But it does not resolve the audience’s doubts in their relationship (unless they don’t think about it).
+Some may interpret the moment as her not being able to see the North Pole until she believes in it, but in that case, it's presented in a situation where the reverse is just as possible.
+And clarity is important here because that moment resolves her doubts in Scott, after misinterpreting his attempts to tell her that he’s Santa Claus as a way to get into her bed by playing off her childhood.
+But it does not resolve the audience’s doubts about their relationship itself (unless they don’t think about it).

 This is the moment where Lembeck’s obsession with pacing does the film a disservice by prioritizing moving quickly over moving at the speed that would be best for the drama.
-After telling Scott to leave, Carol should have been distraught.
-She might have walked down the halls of her school, noticing they look cold and bare without any decorations, which Scott pointed out earlier.
+After telling Scott to leave, Carol should have been distraught and the movie should have taken her point of view for a bit.
+She might have walked down the halls of her school, noticing for the first time that they look cold and bare without any decorations, which Scott pointed out earlier.
 She would see the teachers who were grinning like kids at the party now re-conscripted into working through the season at a school where the principal doesn’t believe in Christmas.
 She might have remembered what it’s like to not believe in it, sitting in her office.
 And she might have gone to Scott’s door to tell him that even if she doesn’t believe in Santa Claus, she does believe in Scott Calvin, and that’s enough (seeing isn’t believing; believing is seeing).
 Mitchell had the ability to make us realize that Carol’s belief in Christmas is her belief in love, both of which she misplaced, and that this belief will make her see things for the joy they really contain.
 The film just needed to let her.
 Five screenwriters agreed on the scene where the candy-engorged reindeer lets out a magnificent fart, but none of them stopped to ask if Carol's resolution needed any more thought.

 The script acts like it doesn’t have time for a more organic transition, but that limitation was self-imposed.
 I’ve gone this long without mentioning the toy Santa, Allen’s double performance in the film (triple if you count Scott and Santa separately), for good reason.
 The toy Santa is not a villain so much as a pacing device, designed to give the film a brisker rhythm and a feeling that there’s more conflict than there is.
 He’s what makes the film permissible in the eyes of a producer, who would never have allowed a simple character arc about romance and self-discovery to be an entire kids’ film.
 He also forces Tim Allen to ride piggyback on the Tooth Fairy to stop a plastic Santa despot from enslaving the elves and ruining Christmas, by punching him as the reindeer thump the air towards the crest of the Aurora Borealis.
 That’s what the kiddies want to see, right?